Smart Cities, where intelligent apps always

 countries.
 A worldwide deployment of the platform in 2021 is the

-The company was founded in 2002 and has been consistently growing ever since. in-tech currently employs around 1500 people at locations in Germany, Austria, the USA, China, the UK, the Czech Republic and Romania.
-The owner-managed mid-sized company shines as an excellent employer with an outstanding corporate culture: the company has already received several awards for its good working atmosphere, internal team spirit and excellent work-life balance.
+The company was founded in 2002 and has been consistently growing ever since. in-tech currently employs around 2000 people at locations in Germany, Austria, China, UK, Czech Republic, Spain, Romania and India.
+The owner-managed company shines as an excellent employer with an outstanding corporate culture: the company has already received several awards for its good working atmosphere, internal team spirit and excellent work-life balance.